BigWoodieWood/label-studio/docs/source/guide/storage.md

 {% enddetails %}

-In Label Studio Enterprise, Parquet files can also be used to import tasks in the same way as JSON and JSONL.
+In Label Studio Enterprise and Starter Cloud editions, Parquet files can also be used to import tasks in the same way as JSON and JSONL.

 <br>